 Commissioner of Building & Public Property

-Born in Waukegan, Illinois on June 5, 1955 at St. Therese Hospital, William Melvin McKinney III “Billy” is the youngest of six children to Elma Whitehead McKinney and William Melvin McKinney II.
+Born in Waukegan, Illinois on June 5, 1955 at St. Therese Hospital, Billy is the youngest of six children to Elma Whitehead McKinney and William Melvin McKinney II.

-The McKinney family lived in North Chicago until July of 1962, when the family moved to Zion, IL.
-Commissioner McKinney attended Zion-Benton High School, where he was an Honor Roll Student, while playing football, basketball, baseball and participating on the cross-country team.
 After graduating in 1973 from ZBTHS, Commissioner McKinney accepted an athletic scholarship to play basketball and baseball at Northwestern University in Evanston, Illinois.
-While at Northwestern, Commissioner McKinney became the team’s MVP for 3 consecutive seasons, an All-Big 10 performer for 3 consecutive seasons, as well as recognized as an All-American by most media outlets.
-Northwestern honored Commissioner McKinney in his last game of his college career by establishing the Billy McKinney Award, which is awarded annually to a Northwestern student-athlete who exemplifies McKinney’s traits of Leadership, 110% Effort, and Positive Mental Attitude.
+He was the first African American player to ever start on a Northwestern baseball team, and only the second African American to play baseball at Northwestern.
+As a basketball player at Northwestern, Commissioner McKinney became the basketball team’s MVP for 3 consecutive seasons, an All-Big 10 performer for 3 consecutive seasons, as well as recognized as an All-American by most media outlets.
+In the last game of his college basketball career, Northwestern honored Commissioner McKinney by establishing the Billy McKinney Award.
+The award is given annually to a Northwestern student-athlete who exemplifies McKinney’s traits of Leadership, 110% Effort, and Positive Mental Attitude.
 Commissioner McKinney completed his final year of collegiate basketball as the leading scorer in Northwestern University history, a record that stood for 36 years.

+In 2013 while working with the Milwaukee Bucks, McKinney moved back to, Zion, IL, his hometown and begin to serve on the Zion Benton Township School Board.
+In 2015, he was appointed as the Commissioner of Building, Property & Zoning for the City of Zion by current Mayor, Al Hill.
 Through his efforts on the City of Zion Building Department Commissioner McKinney was instrumental in implementing the rental house certification program which ensures that life and safety issues are monitored and repaired to protect the safety of its citizens.
-In addition, his work with the building department personnel revived the City of Zion Clean Up Days where he partnered with the City to enlist the help of residents and volunteers in effort to restore pride natural beauty of the city’s neighborhoods.
+In addition, his work with the building department personnel revived the City of Zion Clean Up Days where he partnered with the City to enlist the help of residents and volunteers in effort to restore city wide civic pride and the natural beauty of the city’s diverse neighborhoods.

-In July of 2017, Commissioner McKinney completed his tenure with the Milwaukee Bucks, and continues to serve as Commissioner with the City of Zion.
-Commissioner McKinney currently lives in Zion, IL.
-In his spare time, he loves to golf, play tennis, ride his bike, play with his Chocolate Lab, Murphy, who he rescued as a puppy, and mentor kids.
+In his spare time, he loves to mentor kids, golf, play tennis, ride his bike, listen to music, go to the movies and play with his Chocolate Lab, Murphy, who he rescued as a puppy.